Poulpes/onboarding/README.md

 #### Trello
 **Make sure to create an account on Trello with your @poulpe.co address**.
 Every project has its own board with:
+- an "INPUT" or "NOTES" card giving access to input data of the projects: requirements, maquettes, notes, etc.
+- a backlog list
+- an in-progress list

 #### Slack